peter-evans/kdef/docs/docs/getting-started.md

     EOF
     ```

-2. Remove the `--dry-run` flag and apply the definitions.
+2. Remove the `--dry-run` flag and apply the definition.

     ```sh
     cat <<EOF | kdef apply -